Everywhere at the End of Time: Critical reception

-Everywhere at the End of Time received increasingly positive reactions as it progressed, and was, overall, met with universal acclaim.
-Of the project's more widespread success relative to An Empty Bliss, NPR writer Meaghan Garvey said Kirby's concept of representing Alzheimer's in music was "loaded beyond the capacities of a 40-some-minute ambient record", while Kelly Scanlon of Far Out Magazine stated that he went beyond the previous record's "day in a life" portrayal.
+Everywhere at the End of Time received increasingly positive reactions as it progressed and was, overall, met with universal acclaim.
+Of the project's more widespread success relative to An Empty Bliss, NPR writer Meaghan Garvey said that Kirby's concept of representing Alzheimer's in music was "loaded beyond the capacities of a 40-some-minute ambient record", while Kelly Scanlon of Far Out Magazine stated that he went beyond the previous record's "day in a life" portrayal.
 Conversely, Pastes Matt Mitchell wrote that no track in the series has the "grievous splendor" of "Libet's Delay", one of the most popular tracks from An Empty Bliss.
 In March 2021, Everywhere peaked as the best-selling record on Boomkat, the platform Kirby uses for his physical releases.
-Initially, in response to "today's culture of instant reaction", Kirby said, "these parts have been looped for a specific reason ... which will become clear down the line."
+Initially, in response to "today's culture of instant reaction", Kirby said that "these parts have been looped for a specific reason ... which will become clear down the line".

 The first three stages of the series were criticised for their portrayal of dementia.
 Pitchfork contributor Brian Howe expressed concern for the romanticised view of Alzheimer's in Stage 1.
-He found Kirby's description inaccurate; Howe "watched [his] grandmother succumb to it for a decade before she died, and it was very little like a 'beautiful daydream.'
+He found Kirby's description inaccurate; Howe "watched [his] grandmother succumb to it for a decade before she died, and it was very little like a 'beautiful daydream'.
 In fact, there was nothing aesthetic about it."
 Pat Beane of Tiny Mix Tapes considered Stage 1 the most "pleasurable listen from [t]he Caretaker", while Falisi regarded Stage 2 as neither "decay or beauty", "diagnosis or cure".
-Entropy considered Stage 3 the most intriguing of the first three stages, as it portrays the sensitive topic of dementia with "moving tenderness."
-The album was alternatively described by Hazelwood as continuing Kirby's default "bag of tricks", although she nevertheless argued that "without those stages and their comforts, the transition into Stage 4 wouldn't have the crushing impact it does."
+Entropy considered Stage 3 the most intriguing of the first three stages, as it portrays the sensitive topic of dementia with "moving tenderness".
+The album was alternatively described by Hazelwood as continuing Kirby's default "bag of tricks", although she nevertheless argued that "without those stages and their comforts, the transition into Stage 4 wouldn't have the crushing impact it does".